vsc9729/customalertexample/README.md

 ## Adding to your project

-In your app level build.gradle file under dependencies, add the following dependency:
+In your app's build.gradle file under dependencies, add the following dependency:
 ```gradle
 implementation ("com.github.vsc9729:customalertexample:1.0.0")
 ```